 Young people from less advantaged homes may limit their options for further education unnecessarily when choosing their GCSE subjects.

 Children who are hyperactive are more likely to report poor mental health when they are adults, according to findings from the National Child Development Study (NCDS).

-Children with a disability are more likely to be born into disadvantaged families than their non-disabled peers, according to new findings from the Millennium Cohort Study (MCS).
+Children who lose a parent are less likely to talk about their feelings, according to findings from the Millennium Cohort Study (MCS).

 Centre for Longitudinal Studies, Institute of Education